 Rooted in ancient traditions of meditation, MBSR teaches simple ways to cultivate awareness and relate to thoughts and feelings more effectively, and has been used for over thirty years to help with stress and anxiety, chronic health problems, and general well-being.
 Clinical research has consistently shown that mindfulness is helpful for working with a wide range of conditions, as well as for optimising well-being.
 The MBCT course is recommended by the National Institute For Clinical Excellence for use in the NHS.

-Our MBSR courses and 'Introduction to Mindfulness' workshops are taught by Ed Halliwell.
+Our mindfulness courses and 'Introduction to Mindfulness' workshops are taught by Ed Halliwell.
 Ed is author of Mindfulness: How To Live Well By Paying Attention and co-author of The Mindful Manifesto: How Doing Less and Noticing More Can Help Us Thrive In A Stressed Out World.
-He is also co-director of The Mindfulness Initiative, which is supporting the All-Party Parliamentary Group on Mindfulness to develop mindfulness-based policies for the UK, and writes regularly for The Guardian and other publications on meditation and well-being.
+He is also co-director of The Mindfulness Initiative, which is supporting the All-Party Parliamentary Group on Mindfulness to develop mindfulness-based policies for the UK, and writes regularly for The Guardian and other publications on mindfulness and well-being.
 Find out more about Ed.

 To keep in touch with our courses and events, you can sign up to our newsletter here.